-The Maryland Sexual Assault Kit Initiative (SAKI) is an effort to submit all sexual assault evidence kits collected prior to May 2018 for forensic testing.
+The Maryland Sexual Assault Kit Initiative (SAKI) is an effort to submit

 MCASA SAKI advocates are available during the COVID-19 pandemic for questions and updates about survivors’ sexual assault evidence kits.

-Survivors will be able to opt-in to SAKI Victim Notifications at any time by speaking with an MCASA SAKI Advocate.
+In accordance with the Maryland SAKI Victim Notification Protocol, survivors will be able to opt-in to SAKI Victim Notifications at any time by speaking with an MCASA SAKI Advocate.
 You will be able to outline how, when, and why you are contacted by a victim notification team regarding your untested or unsubmitted sexual assault evidence kit (SAEK).
 An advocate will guide you through the process and explain notification options, including phone, email, and in-person meetings.

 Once your kit has been tested, the victim notification team will contact you based on your preferences.
 You may be contacted via phone with a request to schedule a meeting with a law enforcement officer to discuss the case, specifically SAEK testing results and investigative decisions.
 The notification team will continue to provide updates in accordance with your preferences, which you can change at any time.
 You will be given the contact information for the members of your notification team so that you can reach out with questions or concerns.

 Available to listen to your concerns, answer your questions, and provide you with access to local and statewide resources.